Shruti-Tajne/HardwareGenerationTool/Part3/README.md

 # Part 3: Generating and Optimizing a Three-Layer System

 Neural networks typically consist of multiple layers.
-In this part of the project, we will extend your generator to produce a three-layer network.
+In this part of the project, we will extend our generator to produce a three-layer network.

 Each of the three layers will be generated using our result from Part 2.
 Now, the output from Layer 1 will be directly connected to the input ports of layer 2, and so on.